-Donald Moynihan is Professor of Public Affairs and served as the Associate Director of the La Follette School from 2009-2012.
+Donald Moynihan is Director of the La Follette School of Public Affairs and Professor of Public Affairs.
 His research examines the application of organization theory to public management issues such as performance, budgeting, homeland security, election administration, and employee behavior.
 In particular, he studies the selection and implementation of public management reforms.

-Professor Moynihan has presented his research on public sector performance to policymakers at the U.S. Office of Management and Budget, the World Bank and the Organisation for Economic Co-operation and Development.
+Professor Moynihan, who served as Associate Director from 2009-2012, has presented his research on public sector performance to policymakers at the U.S. Office of Management and Budget, the World Bank and the Organisation for Economic Co-operation and Development.
 His book, The Dynamics of Performance Management: Constructing Information and Reform, was named best book by the Academy of Management's Public and Nonprofit Division and received the Herbert Simon award from the American Political Science Association, which honors the book with the most significant influence in public administration scholarship in the last three to five years.
 He created the Performance Information Project, which tracks research on performance management.